autowarefoundation/autoware-github-actions/remove-exec-depend/README.md

 # remove-exec-depend

 This action removes `<exec_depend>` from `package.xml`.
-Please see [here](https://github.com/autowarefoundation/autoware.universe/issues/184#issuecomment-993620219) for more details.
+Refer to [here](https://github.com/autowarefoundation/autoware.universe/issues/184#issuecomment-993620219) for more details.

 ## Usage